imofftoseethewizard/plguile3/README.md

-# Scheme PostgreSQL Language Extension (Scruple)
+# Scheme PostgreSQL Language Extension (Plg3)

 This project joins my favorite database to my favorite programming language.

 ## Status

 Early alpha.
-Scruple is feature-complete.
+Plg3 is feature-complete.
 Current stable(ish) release is 0.18.0, though be warned that anything off of the knife edge of the happy path is likely to cause a crash.